elhu/stashing/README.md

 ### Wrapped-up [Logstasher](https://github.com/shadabahmed/logstasher) for easy ActiveSupport::Notifications logging

 LogStasher is awesome.
 It does one thing, and does it well.
-While you can add information to Logstasher relatively easily, it is harder to add information that changes over time, for example, the number of SQL queries performed during a request.
+While you can add information to Logstasher very easily, it is harder to add information that changes over time, for example, the number of SQL queries performed during a request.

 ## Installation
 In your Gemfile: